dacobraco/polymath-lab/applications/signal_visualizer/README.md

 - Numerically verifies complementary magnitude responses using `np.allclose`
 - Applies magnitude attenuation and phase shift to individual sinusoidal components
 - Reconstructs and compares composite input and filtered output signals
+- Implements discrete-time convolution manually using nested loops
+- Verifies manual convolution against `np.convolve`
+- Verifies the commutative property of convolution
+- Visualizes the input, impulse response, and convolution output
+- Decomposes the output into shifted and scaled impulse-response contributions
+- Reconstructs the output by summing all individual contributions

 ## Mathematical Models